MSylvia/xorlib/README.md

 # XORLib - old school game library for anyone

-Library created by Alexander A. Shabarshin and most parts of the source code are covered by MIT-license.
+Library created by Alexander A. Shabarshin and it's covered by MIT-license.
-Targeted platforms: PIC32 with NTSC and DOS with CGA/EGA/VGA.
+Targeted platforms: PIC32 with NTSC and PAL TV, and also DOS with CGA/EGA/VGA.

 PIC32 code based on "NTSC TV interface" examples from http://hackaday.io/project/2032-pic32-oscilloscope